Finding an apprenticeship

 - mentoring and general support throughout the apprenticeship.

-This will all be documented in a commitment statement that is part of the Apprenticeship Agreement, an individual learning plan that the provider, the employer and apprentice all sign up to.
+This will all be documented in a training plan that the provider, the employer and apprentice all sign up to.

 Is a degree apprenticeship a permanent job?